Assistance programs Kennebec County and Augusta.

 - Disaster and emergency response.

-- Holiday and seasonal programs, such as free toys, school supplies, and meals.
+- Holiday and seasonal programs, such as free toys, school supplies or uniforms for students from K to 12 and meals.

 - Food pantry.